Palestine Exploration Fund: Events

 The PEF holds regular events and lectures and provides annual grants for various projects.
 In partnership with the British Museum Department of Middle East, the Palestine Exploration Fund hosts free lectures that reflect the diverse interests of their membership.
 The PEF also co-ordinates joint lectures with the Council for British Research in the Levant, the Anglo-Israel Archaeological Society, the Society for Arabian Studies, and the Egypt Exploration Society.
-Once a year, an Annual General Meeting (AGM) is held before an lecture.
+Once a year, an Annual General Meeting (AGM) is held before a lecture.

 Grants

-Each year the Palestine Exploration Fund offers grants for travel and research related to topics connected with its founding aims.
+Each year the Palestine Exploration Fund offers grants for travel and research related to topics connected with its founding aims:

 The committee welcomes interdisciplinary applications relating to the fund's aims, as well as those relating to the PEF's archival collections.
 The PEF grants are open to all members of the PEF or someone who is becoming a member.

 Collection

 The PEF's offices also house collections of photographs, maps, specimens, manuscripts, and paintings.
 At their location in London, there are collections over 6,000 artefacts that range in date from 40,000 B.C. to the 19th century.
 The archives contain over 40,000 photographs of Palestine, Jordan, and Syria.
 Objects come from sites in the South Levant, in particular from Jerusalem, Tell el Hesi, and Samaria.
 The material comes almost exclusively from PEF excavations carried out between the 1860s to the 1930s.
 Items on display include artefacts from excavations by Charles Warren, Sir William Flinders Petrie, Frederick Jones Bliss, and John Crowfoot.
 The PEF also has a collection of casts from original items that now reside in different areas around the world.

 Also at the PEF is an archive of maps that is composed mainly of documents, letters, reports, plans and maps compiled by the explorers and scholars who worked for the PEF.
-These explorers include Charles Warren in Jerusalem and Palestine (1867–1870), Claude Conder and Horatio Kitchener on the Survey of Western Palestine (1872–1878), the Survey of Eastern Palestine (1880–81) and the Wady Arabah (1883-4), the excavations of Flinders Petrie and Frederick Jones Bliss at Tell el Hesi (1890-1892), the excavations of R.A.S.
+These explorers include Charles Warren in Jerusalem and Palestine (1867–1870), Claude Conder and Horatio Kitchener on the Survey of Western Palestine (1872–1878), the Survey of Eastern Palestine (1880–81) and the Wady Arabah (1883–4), the excavations of Flinders Petrie and Frederick Jones Bliss at Tell el Hesi (1890–1892), the excavations of R.A.S.
 Macalister at Gezer (1902–06), Duncan Mackenzie's excavations at Ain Shems-Beth Shemesh in 1910–1912, C. L. Woolley and T. E. Lawrence on the Wilderness of Zin Survey (1913–14), and many others.

 In addition to these items, the PEF also maintains a collection of photographs of expeditions, coins, natural history, models, and historic forgeries.

 The PEF also houses a library containing books pertaining to the diverse interests of itself and its members.

-Palestine Exploration Quarterly
+Quarterly publication

-The journal of the PEF devoted to the study of the history, archaeology and geography of the Levant is Palestine Exploration Quarterly which has appeared since 1869 (as Quarterly Statement up to 1937).
+The journal of the PEF devoted to the study of the history, archaeology and geography of the Levant has appeared under two successive titles: